tanisc/FMIPROT/README.md

 (1) Color Fraction Extraction: Calculates red fraction index, green fraction index, blue fraction index, brightness, luminance, red channel mean, red channel median, red channel standard deviation, green channel mean, green channel median, green channel standard deviation, blue channel mean, blue channel median, and blue channel standard deviation.
 (2) Vegetation Indices: Calculates red fraction index, green fraction index, green-red vegetation index, green excess index.
 (3) Custom Color Index: Calculates an index from a mathematical formula entered by the user using average values of red, green and blue channels in ROIs.
 The formula supports sums, differences, multiplication, and division and operation priority by using parentheses.
+(4) Snow cover fraction: Calculates the fraction of snow covered pixels using georectification of the image and classification of pixels into snow and no-snow.
+Also provides the fraction without the georectification.
+(5) Timelapse animation: Creates a timelase video file out of available images from the cameras.
 ***************************************************************
 AUTHORS
 Cemal Melih Tanis Cemal.Melih.Tanis at fmi.fi